jcsrb/MediaSession/readme.md

 * `sessionSaveActivated` is fired when AudioSession has been activated
 * `sessionSaveDeActivated` is fired when AudioSession has been deactivated

+## Browser Support
+as AudioSession relies on [Audio][canIuseAudio] and [localStorage][canIuseStorage], only browsers that implement these specs are supported

+in development AudioSession has been tested on:
+* Chrome 25
+* Firefox 19

 ## Limitations

+### HTML 5 Validation
+as described in the [Usage Section](#usage), AudioSession can be activated using the element property `save-session`.
+If you are keen on spotless validation, rename all instances of `save-session` to `data-save-session`

 ### Session Key
 The Session Key is build from the source URL of the file, this has the side effect that if you have the same audio file on multiple sub-pages it continues from where it left of.